 Fayetteville real estate is some of the most expensive in Texas, although Fayetteville house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fayetteville is generally considered to be a blue-collar town.
-48.15% of the Fayetteville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fayetteville is a blue-collar town, with 48.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fayetteville is a city of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Fayetteville who work in food service (7.41%), management occupations (6.17%), and healthcare (4.94%).

 Of important note, Fayetteville is also a city of artists.
 Fayetteville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fayetteville’s character.